mjhea0/mjhea0.github.com/_posts/2020/2020-04-07-dockerizing-a-react-app.markdown

 *Updates:*

+- April 2020:
+  - Updated to the latest versions of Docker, Node, React, and Nginx.
+  - Removed the Docker Machine section.
+  - Updated the `docker run` commands to account for [changes]((https://github.com/facebook/create-react-app/issues/8688)) in `react-scripts` v3.4.1.
 - May 2019:
   - Updated to the latest versions of Docker, Node, React, and Nginx.
   - Added explanations for various Docker commands and flags.